aizifix/noreen-alpha-release/app/config/README.md

 ### Development (.env.local)

 ```
-NEXT_PUBLIC_API_URL=http://localhost/events-api
+NEXT_PUBLIC_API_URL=https://noreen-events.online/noreen-events
 ```

 ### Staging (.env.staging)

 ```
-NEXT_PUBLIC_API_URL=https://staging.example.com/events-api
+NEXT_PUBLIC_API_URL=https://noreen-events.online/noreen-events
 ```

 ### Production (.env.production)

 ```
-NEXT_PUBLIC_API_URL=https://example.com/events-api
+NEXT_PUBLIC_API_URL=https://noreen-events.online/noreen-events
 ```

 ## Usage

 The application automatically uses the appropriate environment variables based on the environment.
 When deploying:

-1. For local development, create a `.env.local` file with the development settings
+1. For local development, create a `.env.local` file with the Namecheap backend URL
-2. For staging, use the `.env.staging` file settings
+2. For staging, use the same Namecheap backend URL
-3. For production, use the `.env.production` file settings
+3. For production, use the same Namecheap backend URL

+**Important**: This application is configured to always use the remote Namecheap backend (`https://noreen-events.online/noreen-events`) for consistency between development and production environments.

 ## How It Works

 The configuration is accessed through the central `app/config/api.ts` file, which exports:

-- `API_URL`: The base API URL from environment variables (with localhost fallback)
+- `API_URL`: The base API URL from environment variables (with Namecheap backend fallback)
 - `endpoints`: Object with specific API endpoint paths

 In your code, import from this config instead of hardcoding URLs: